IMPACT OF EMOTIONAL INTELLIGENCE ON LEADERSHIP

 This module’s learning objectives focus on providing leaders with peer advisors, addressing the dark side of emotional intelligence, and building a personal development plan.

-Identify peer advisors for each of the 15 EQ competencies to encourage cross-departmental collaboration and peer coaching.
+Identify peer advisors for each of the 15 EQ competencies to encourage cross-departmental collaboration and peer development.

 Review how the dark side of emotional intelligence can encroach in business decisions.